 Should engagement letters reference both ISAE 3000 and ISAE 3410 on a dual-standard engagement?

 Yes.
-The engagement letter must specify both standards, separately identify the GHG statement and GHG criteria, and state the assurance level for each conclusion.
+The engagement letter must specify both standards, separately identify the GHG statement and GHG criteria, state the assurance level for each conclusion, and name the responsible practitioner for each component.
 Failing to scope the ISAE 3410 component is a quality management deficiency that an engagement quality reviewer would flag.

 Further reading and source references